andptrvc/fun_react_facts/README.md

-# title(){return this.options.title||this.options.name}

-This is the my first projest on react.
+## This is the my first projest on react.
 My path on learning MERN stack.

 Quick start:

 ```
 $ yarn # npm install
-$ yarn build # npm run build
+$ yarn build # npm run start
 ```

 ## Development